-Woman says Russell Brand exposed himself to her then laughed about it on Radio 2 show
+Russell Brand: Woman says star exposed himself to her then laughed about it on Radio 2 show

 "I thought to myself, Oh, that's a bit strange nobody has come to say sorry to me, for his behaviour.
 So I thought perhaps that particular audio - because it was so graphic - had been cut out, which is probably why I never pursued it."

-She says she thought people wouldn't take her seriously:"I am blonde.
+She says she thought people wouldn't take her seriously: "I am blonde.
 Accented."

 She says she was also worried about the potential impact on her and her family if she had raised it officially.